-The JMWV program will be available in numerous counties across the state FY17-18.
-Please contact your local Extension Office for more information.
+The JMWV program will be offered in the counties below FY18-19.
+Extension Agents are partnering with health science classes, family and consumer science classes and other organizations to incorporate the program.
+The program start dates vary, please check with the agent below for more information.
 If it is not offered in your community/county and you are interested, please complete the information form below and submit.
 We will work toward getting the program in your area.
 Thank you for your interest.

 If you have questions about this form, contact email@example.com.